ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

   :access_key_id: ADD HERE
   :secret_access_key: ADD HERE
 :s3:
-  :region: ADD HERE # S3 bucket region must be the same as Redshift cluster region
+  :region: ADD HERE # S3 bucket region
   :buckets:
     :jsonpath_assets: # If you have defined your own JSON Schemas, add the s3:// path to your own JSON Path files in your own bucket here
     :enriched: